Ebski/MEAN/README.md

 - Incldues a project called RestAPI.
 Same project as in period 3a. [link](https://github.com/Ebski/MEAN/tree/master/Period3b/RestAPI)

 #### Period 4a
+- Includes a word document where questions are answered
+- Includes a project called theSeed.
+The project hashes and salts passwords and generates jwt for authorization [link](https://github.com/Ebski/MEAN/tree/master/Period4a/theSeed)

 #### Period 4b
+- Includes a word document where questions are answered
+- Includes a project called theSeed.
+The project hashes and salts passwords and generates jwt for authorization [link](https://github.com/Ebski/MEAN/tree/master/Period4b/theSeed)

 #### Period 5a
 - Includes a word document where questions are answered